Secular groups decry Carson’s church and state comment

 Laser, from Americans United for Separation of Church and State, said that taken together, prayers, the statement about separation of church and state and the administration’s actions are cause for concern.

-“Prayers at government meetings send a message that this administration favors people of faith, and Christians in particular,” Laser said.
-“Church-state separation means that all Americans have the right to believe or not, as long as they don’t harm others.
-This administration’s policies and rhetoric, by contrast, privilege a narrow set of religious views above all others.”
+She added: “Prayers at government meetings send a message that this administration favors people of faith, and Christians in particular.”